The Academic Ceremony at Linnaeus University

 The 'promotor' is the person who confers the title of doctor on the promovendi.
 The promotor is seen as a link in the chain of academic tradition.
 An important aspect of the conferral ceremony is that the 'promotors' begin the ceremony by placing the laurel wreath or hat upon themselves, reciting the words: I NN, doctor of philosophy...

-The insignia are symbols which are awarded at the degree conferral ceremony.
+The insignia are symbols that are awarded at the degree conferral ceremony.
 The insignia have a symbolic meaning and consist of: laurel wreath or hat, ring and diploma.
 At Linnaeus University, the laurel wreath and diploma are awarded to all participants in the degree conferral ceremony.
 Newly qualified doctors can purchase hats and rings if they so wish.

-- The laurel wreath is a specifically Swedish academic phenomenon, which has no equivalent in countries outside of our cultural sphere.
+- The laurel wreath is a specifically Swedish academic phenomenon, having no equivalent in countries outside of our cultural sphere.
 The laurel wreath is awarded for degree conferrals within the philosophical faculty.
 The laurel wreath was used during Antiquity as a symbol of victory during the Olympic Games.
 Later the wreath became associated with poetic achievement and wisdom.
 In this way it is thought that the laurel wreath has been adopted in Swedish academia.
 According to one theory the laurel wreath is rooted in Swedish Spring folk festivals where a 'May prince' is appointed and crowned with a laurel wreath.

 - The doctor's hat is a black top hat.
 Hats are decorated with a hat buckle marking university affiliation.
 The buckle which is used for Linnaeus University's hats is for doctors from all faculties.
 It is designed in the form of a laurel wreath with the Linnaeus University tree symbol in the middle.